Real Non-Commutative Convexity I: Introduction

-Section \ref{SecMinMax} begins with some facts about function systems, and then discusses how a compact convex set may be turned into a compact nc convex set.
-This is in duality with the way a complex operator system can be given a minimum and maximum operator system structure \cite{PTT,BXhabli}.
-However this is different in the real case.
-It is shown in \cite{BR} that a real operator system $V$ can be given a minimum or a maximum operator system structure if and only if $V$ has trivial involution, that is, if and only if $V$ is the selfadjoint part of another operator system (this is spelled out in more detail in later revisions of \cite{BR}).
-Thus any real function system can be given a minimum and maximum operator system structure as done in Section 9 of \cite{BR}.
-The classical compact convex sets come from real compact nc convex sets corresponding to the latter class of real operator systems.
+Section \ref{SecMinMax} begins with some facts about function systems.
+A classical compact convex set $K$ may be turned into a compact nc complex convex set using the fact that the function system $A(K)$ can be given a minimum and maximum operator system structure OMIN and OMAX \cite{PTT,BXhabli,BR}, and then employing the categorical duality between compact nc convex sets and operator systems.
+Thus we define ${\rm Min}(K)$ and ${\rm Max}(K)$ via the relation $A({\rm Min}(K)) = {\rm OMIN}(A(K))$ and $A({\rm Max}(K)) = {\rm OMAX}(A(K))$.
 As with operator systems, the min and max structure given to a real convex set commutes with complexification.
 This process uses the bipolar of a nc convex set, and so we develop that in Section \ref{SecBipolarThrm}.
-Section \ref{SecNoncFunct} develops the important notion of non-commutative functions in the real case.
-Kennedy and Davidson do this using the theory of Takesaki and Bichteler.
-We may avoid the latter explicitly by e.g.\ proving key theorems such as $4.3.3$ in \cite{DK} in the real case by complexification.
+Section \ref{SecNoncFunct} develops the important notion of {\em non-commutative functions} in the real case.
+We may avoid many of the complications in the proofs by e.g.\ proving key theorems such as $4.3.3$ in \cite{DK} (or \cite[Theorem 16.8.10]{Dav}) in the real case by complexification.